zama-ai/tfhe-rs/mockups/tfhe-hpu-mockup/Readme.md

 ### Mockup CLI and configuration
-The mockup application is configured two files:
+The mockup application is configured by two files:
 1. Configuration (i.e. `--config` CLI knob)
 It's the same as the one used by the `tfhe-hpu-backend`.
 It's used by the mockup application to retrieved the `ffi-sim` configuration, the register map as well as the expected memory layout of the on-board memory.